leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/cache.rst

    Final
       This mode bakes the cache considering all selected settings at once.
 The bake operator for this type can be found in the cache panel.
+It is not possible to resume a bake job as only the most important data is being written to disk.
+Caches will generally be smaller in size though.

    Replay
       The cache is baked as the simulation is being played in the viewport.
+It is possible to resume bake jobs when using this type.

 .. _bpy.types.FluidDomainSettings.cache_frame_start: